xeger/mongoose/README.md

 By default, Mongoose will generate a file named `mocks.go` in the package directory.
 Mock types are named after the types they mimic;
 if your package had `Widget` and `Shipment` interfaces, then `mocks.go` would contain `MockWidget` and `MockShipment`.

 By default, mocks use the [Gomuti](https://github.com/xeger/gomuti) package to record and play back method calls.
-(For information on Testify and other supported mocking toolkits, skip to "Alternative mocking packages" below.)
+(For information on Testify and other supported mocking toolkits, skip to [Alternative mocking packages](#alternative-mocking-packages) below.)

 With Gomuti, each mock is a struct type that exposes only the methods defined on your interface.
 You can use `gomuti.Allow()` to program behaviors for any instance of the mock type.
 To mock the behavior of the `Munge` method, which panics if you pass zero:
 ```go